-The Excel 2010 help file provides more information about the CLEAN function than earlier versions:
+The Excel 2016 help file for the CLEAN function provides more information than earlier versions:

 “Removes all nonprintable characters from text.
 Use CLEAN on text imported from other applications that contains characters that may not print with your operating system.
 For example, you can use CLEAN to remove some low-level computer code that is frequently at the beginning and end of data files and cannot be printed.